 A. Waiver of Penalties

 The Office of Appeals, Audit, and the Problem Resolution Office are each authorized to make penalty waiver determinations.
-The Office of Appeals will normally act upon waiver requests that originate in areas of the Department other than Audit.
+The Office of Appeals will normally act upon waiver requests that originate in areas of DOR other than Audit.
 It taxpayers are disputing proposed tax assessments and penalties, then the Office of Appeals may make determinations on penalty issues when a hearing is requested at a § 26(b) pre-assessment conference or a § 37 abatement hearing.
 Penalties may also be waived or partially waived as a result of the settlement of a case being handled by the Office of Appeals or by the Litigation Bureau.
 The procedures and standards for waiving penalties are the same for all bureaus and divisions.

 Penalty waiver requests shall include a statement of facts, signed by the taxpayer, supporting the taxpayer's contention that noncompliance was due to reasonable cause and not due to willful neglect.
 The Commissioner may require the taxpayer to sign the statement under the penalties of perjury.